testvidya11/rs-machine_tag/README.md

 specifically with RightScale.
 In the future it will include support for defining a 3-tier web application architecture on RightScale with machine tags.

+For information about some of the machine tags used by this cookbook, see [List of RightScale Tags].

+[List of RightScale Tags]: http://support.rightscale.com/15-References/Machine_Tags/List_of_RightScale_Tags

 # Requirements

 * Chef 11 or above